Smart Writing: 6 Steps To Plan Your Blog Like A Pro. PART 1.

 Before stepping into battle it is important to define the roles and responsibilities of each job necessary to craft an excellent piece of writing.
 Keep in mind that these parameters are made for a “best-case scenario” type of situation; meaning that you have the access and resources available to staff each of these positions and set enough time aside so there isn’t a deadline looming ominously over everyone’s head (although some seem to prefer the tight deadline situation).
 If you don’t have the aforementioned resources, jobs may overlap or even be all one person.

 Your writer is the one who crafts the words.
 The builder of the story.
 A good writer or blogger needn’t be stout with honors or have the smooth prose of Hemingway.
 A good writer merely needs to be passionate about the subject he is writing on and stick to the point.
 Consider the type of piece you are writing and determine who is the best suited to create that article.
 Sometimes it’s the guy with the English background who can build flourishing worlds and create descriptive narratives that enthrall the reader more and more by the line.
 But for other projects, you may need the methodical accountant tucked away in the back room who can pragmatically spell out detailed lists in a way that a reader can digest.
-The abilities of a writer come from his grey matter, what he or she does special outside of the pen and ink.
+The abilities of a writer come from his grey matter, what he or she does special outside of pen and ink.
 Tap the right person for the right topic and anyone can become a journalistic dynamo.

 Your editor is the man with the overall theme.
 Your editor defines the flow and topic of the article and makes sure that the writing sticks to the framework of what the piece is about.
 Sometimes a writer can lose track of the topic and go off on a tangent or try and make points in a way that stray into other conversations.
 A good editor understands how to make a point and support arguments.
-Editors are also responsible to remove any conflicts of interests potential readers may have, this includes making sure the wrong people aren’t offended by bold statements, off-jokes, or flat out don’t understand what your article is talking about.
+Editors are also responsible to remove any conflicts of interest potential readers may have, this includes making sure the wrong people aren’t offended by bold statements, off-jokes, or flat out don’t understand what your article is talking about.
 Look towards upper-level employees with a clear company vision and ability to stick to the script to fill your editorial needs.

 Your proofreader is the one checking for grammatical guffaws, redundancies and making sure you get your facts straight.
-This job should be saved for the most English savvy person on your team, at the very least the one with OCD reorganizing your fridge by color.
+This job should be saved for the most English-savvy person on your team, at the very least the one with OCD reorganizing your fridge by color.
 If you don’t have either of these people do this: find out the two people who showed up to work the earliest, choose one of them and give them a dictionary.
 Tie goes to the one with the best-pressed shirt.

 Step 2: Prepare